Phifamin/Phifamin/README.md

 ## About me
-My name is Roseline OLORY and I'm from Bénin.
+My name is Roseline OLORY and I am from Bénin.
 My passion in life is helping others and solving problems with the goal of improving society one day at a time.
 With this in mind, I acquired multidisciplinary knowledge (mathematics, computer science, medicine, entrepreneurship) allowing me to create technological solutions and I engaged in various volunteer activities in order to impact society in my own way.
 This video roughly sums up who I am :  <https://youtu.be/IlFKBH8OmwM>

 ## Bibliography
 After obtaining my baccalaureate in science (sciences and techniques) in Benin, I simultaneously undertook an engineering degree in computer science, and a master's degree in mathematics.
 My altruism led me to develop a tool to help diagnose diabetes, as a dissertation in computer science.
 Throughout my studies in Benin, I also produced a gospel album in which I advocate unity and love of neighbor.